Anna Fegi

-Anna Fegi (born April 18, 1977) is a Filipina singer and actress from Cebu, Philippines.
+Anna Fegi (born April 18, 1977) is a Filipino singer and actress.
 She has performed internationally in over seventy countries and is known for her work on the popular show ASAP on the ABS-CBN television network and The Filipino Channel (TFC), her performances in the Himig Handog competitions, as well as her two solo albums released under the Sony BMG label.
 Fegi is recognized by her powerful voice, high vocal range, and trademark curly hair.

 Early life

 Anna Fegi was born in Toledo, Cebu, Philippines and is the fourth of seven children born to Gaudencio and Soccoro Fegi.
 The family is a very musical family and they spent time together singing and performing while living in Barangay Lutopan.
 Her mother was a religion teacher at De La Salle Andres Soriano Memorial School (ASMS) and her father was the school audio/visual technician.
 The family lived together in a small house in the teachers' compound on the school campus.
 Her father built his own sound systems from scratch and it was on those systems that he played records and cassette tapes while Anna learned to sing along.
 Barbra Streisand and Whitney Houston were two of the early influences of Fegi as she learned to sing along to their records.
 At the encouragement of her parents, Anna entered local singing contests and performed for school and church events.